what is the difference between a humidifier and a dehumidifier:

 Home plants will have moist soils that help to live them naturally.
 The dry air is much more relaxed than moisturized air.
 Therefore, using a humidifier saves your expense on the heating bill as well.

 A dehumidifier fundamentally helps to eradicate dust mites and allergies.
-If you face dust mites, a whole house humidifier can solve the problem and your family will enjoy easy breathing.
+If you face dust mites, a whole-house humidifier can solve the problem and your family will enjoy easy breathing.

 Books and clothing, even some foods can’t tolerate too much humidity.
 In this case, a dehumidifier is a great solution.
 Using a dehumidifier in your home can prevent metals from rusting and wood from warping.
 It also helps to avoid harm to electronics and stop condensation.

-Maintaining a Humidifier
+Maintaining a Humidifier:

-By keeping your humidifiers clean off, you will get an authentic service and can avoid the buildup of mould and bacteria.
+By keeping your humidifiers clean off, you will get an authentic service and can avoid the buildup of mold and bacteria.
 Just a little bit attempt and some basic household essentials will make it happen, and they are:

 - Hydrogen peroxide or bleach